 You and your family need to seek shelter first and foremost, but if there is time, turn off your HVAC system and cover the outdoor equipment with a tarp.
 Before you turn your system back on after the storm, make sure you remove the tarp and remove any debris.

 This, Too, Shall Pass

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call BW/Cook Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all seasons long.
+If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call BW/Cook Service Experts and learn about our membership options to help keep your HVAC system in working order all seasons long.

 Student loan debt in the USA has been a growing issue for a very long time.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your academic journey or counseling someone who is, it’s crucial to weigh the...
 Continue reading